uknowmee/Interactive_Genetic_Programming_Environment/README.md

 # Future goals:

-- defining the test set - CSV + script, e.g. python (in the future "clickable").
-- defining one or more loss functions - a script, e.g. python (in the future "clickable").
+- web migration
+- better architecture and code quality
 - the possibility of multi-stage evolution using previously generated populations <br/>
 (different presentations of individuals, i.e. list of successive productions, AST, PT, .txt).

 - expert intervention in the method of creating the initial population:
-    - Min/max/avg length,
-    - number of inputs and outputs,
-    - Selection of programming structures and the number of their occurrence,
-    - The number of nestings in the code,
-    - program execution time,
-    - Editing the chance of creating new variables and other programming constructs,
     - Injection of pre-existing individuals.

 - user intervention in the way of performing evolutions:
-    - View and edit size: population, tournament, dropout,
+    - View and edit size: dropout,
-    - Dynamic change of the loss function (several prepared scripts, negative evaluation of programs with e.g. too many lines, certain structures, too many outputs),
-    - Editing chance of mutation, crossing, transposition, reproduction and other genetic operations,
-    - Refreshing the population,
-    - Injecting pre-prepared individuals into the population.
+    - Injecting pre-prepared individuals into the population during evolution.

 Conducting research using the above-mentioned software and determining the translation of the human factor for the time of learning.
 Defining the impact of expert intervention on the phenomenon of overfitting.
 Comparison